Project Description

 Diet: Wild: They primarily eat shrubs, leaves, grass and herbs.
 Zoo: They eat grass, leaves, fruit and supplements.

 Habitat: The western grey kangaroo is not found in the north or the far southeast of Australia, and the eastern grey does not extend beyond the New South Wales–South Australia border, but the two species are both common in the Murray–Darling basin area.
-Eastern grey kangaroos are distributed throughout most of the eastern third of the Australian continent, especially along the coast in damp forest and scrub.

-Our Animals: Otto (eastern) and Will (western)
+Our Animals: Will and Raylan

 Adopt Me!